kev0960/ModooCode/md/inst/sysenter.md

 To use the `SYSENTER` and `SYSEXIT` instructions as companion instructions for transitions between privilege level 3 code and privilege level 0 operating system procedures, the following conventions must be followed:

 *  The segment descriptors for the privilege level 0 code and stack segments and for the privilege level 3 code and stack segments must be contiguous in a descriptor table.
-This convention allows the processor to compute the segment selectors from the value entered in the SYSENTER_CS_MSR MSR.
+This convention allows the processor to compute the segment selectors from the value entered in the SYSENTER\esc{_}CS\esc{_}MSR MSR.

 *  The fast system call "stub" routines executed by user code (typically in shared libraries or DLLs) must save the required return IP and processor state information if a return to the calling procedure is required.
 Likewise, the operating system or executive procedures called with `SYSENTER` instructions must have access to and use this saved return and state information when returning to the user code.